Frequently Asked Questions

 How do I know your advice won't be the same as the other advice I have received from trainers or material I have researched?

 Often advice offered by other trainers and in books/on-line are not successful.
-Having said that, often they are, but those people do not contact me :-) Many of these commonly known techniques are successful with dogs under 6 months; dogs of certain personalities (not necessarily breed related), but not appropriate for your dog; or dogs that are easy to train.
+Having said that, often they are, but when they are, people do not contact me :-)

 kneeing; teaching "off" or "down"; or ignoring to prevent jumping;